AI Agents

 The most immediate implication of Agentic WordPress is that your site can now participate in automated, AI-driven workflows in a way it couldn't before.

 Consider a procurement workflow where an AI agent is evaluating suppliers.
-Today, that agent might be able to scrape your website — but it can't reliably extract structured information, submit a request for a quote, or interact with your booking system in a controlled way.
 With agentic WordPress interfaces in place, a standards-compliant AI agent could query your site's capabilities, retrieve structured product data, and initiate contact — autonomously, within whatever permissions you define.

-For B2B businesses dealing with organisations increasingly running AI-augmented operations, this interoperability matters.
+For B2B businesses that deal with organisations increasingly running AI-augmented operations, this interoperability matters.
 Being "agent-accessible" may become a baseline expectation, just as being mobile-friendly became non-negotiable in the 2010s.

-With a shared AI layer in WordPress core, the quality and coherence of AI features across plugins will improve significantly.
-Right now, your CRM plugin, your live chat tool, and your content editor handle AI independently — if they handle it at all.
+With a shared AI layer in WordPress core, the quality and coherence of AI features across plugins will improve.
+Right now, your CRM plugin, your live chat tool, and your content editor handle AI independently.
 As the ecosystem adopts the AI Client standard, these tools will begin to share context and capabilities.

 • Your AI-powered search can draw on the same LLM connection as your customer support chatbot